Montana foster care and adoption guidelines

-For parent support groups, please contact the family resource specialists in the county office where you live, or call the post adoption program manager: 406-841-2400.
+For parent support groups, please contact the family resource specialists in the county office where you live, or call the post adoptive services program manager: 406-841-2400.

 Utah’s Adoption Connection Lending Library is a post adoption service provided by The Adoption Exchange and available to Montana residents.
 The library includes selected titles for both adoptive families and the professionals who serve them.
 Patrons checkout up to three titles at a time and return them to us within six weeks.
 As part of a generous donation from Kennecott Utah Copper Charitable Foundation, these items are mailed to you free of charge.

 The children who are placed in foster care by the division range in age from infants to teenagers.
 Frequently sibling groups need placement together.
 The children come from many different backgrounds and reflect the cultural diversity of the state.
 As of December 2016, there are 3,396 children in foster care in Montana; 375 of these children are waiting for adoptive families.

 The annual Child Abuse and Neglect Conference is usually held in April and is for foster and adoptive parents and professionals.
 Call 406-841-2400 for more information.